joaquinfeltes/Genuary_2022/README.md

 I'm just starting to try out Generative art, so I'm doing the prompts that I found interesting.

+### Requierements

+to install the neccesary libraries to run the code, run the following command:

+`pip install -r requierements/base.txt`

+## Examples

-Here is an example of day 7 prompt
+Here is an example of day 7 prompt:

-## Sol LeWitt Wall Drawing
+### Sol LeWitt Wall Drawing

 ## ![day_7](./day_7/output/Wall_drawing_274ac8bf-174d-477c-afac-37eeb2ea2b6a.png)